--DDomainRegistrationEnabled=true whenever a Node Manager is started, that must manage the AdminServer.
-If there is no AdminServer on this machine and this machine is not an AdminServer failover node, you can start the Node Manager as:
+If there is no AdminServer on this machine and this machine is not an AdminServer failover node, you should start the Node Manager as:

+'''

 SOAHOST1> ./startNodeManager.sh

+'''

 4.7 Starting the Administration Server on SOAHOST1

 The Administration Server is started and stopped using Node Manager.
 However, the first start of the Administration Server with Node Manager, requires changing the defaulted username and password that are set for Node Manager by the Configuration Wizard.
 Therefore, use the start script for the Administration Server for the first start.